The Hills (song): Eminem remix music video

 Another music video was filmed for the Eminem remix in collaboration with GoPro and United Realities.
 It is a 360-degree virtual reality video in which the Weeknd is seen leaving a venue and heading to his limo (taking him to the afterparty featured in an Apple Music commercial, with John Travolta as his driver).
 As the viewer changes the angles, it is shown that comets are raining down and the raining debris causing fiery explosions around the area.
 The car that's flipped over in the original music video is also in view.
 As he approaches his limousine, a fiery explosion consumes him.

 Live performances

 "The Hills" was performed live for the first time during the Weeknd's set, on April 11, 2015, at the Coachella Valley Music and Arts Festival.

 Other versions

 On October 10, 2015, two remixes of the song were released online.
-One featured American rapper Eminem and the other featured American rapper Nicki Minaj.
+One featured American rapper Eminem and the other featured Trinidad rapper Nicki Minaj.
 The remix by Minaj was performed on Saturday Night Live along with the Weeknd.
 The Eminem remix was a personal request from Tesfaye, and a virtual music video was released for it.
 American rapper Lil Wayne remixed the song for his mixtape No Ceilings 2.

 On August 9, 2016, a remix was released by the Belgian DJ duo, Dimitri Vegas & Like Mike, as one of the free downloads of their "Summer of Madness" tracks.
 Another remix was released on Tesfaye's YouTube channel by RL Grime.